 The CO2 Battery technology from Energy Dome is long duration, efficient energy storage.
 (Other New Battery technologies here).
 An Italian company, based on a closed-loop thermodynamic process that efficiently stores energy by manipulating CO2 under different state conditions.
 The CO2 Battery can operate in charging mode (absorbing power from the grid) and discharging mode (returning power to the grid).
 Batteries are essential for the change to renewable Energy.

-- Charging mode.
-The CO2 is compressed and stored under pressure at ambient temperature in a high-density supercritical or liquid state.
+• Charging mode.
+Surplus electricity compresses the CO2 and the compressed CO2 is stored under pressure at ambient temperature in a high-density supercritical or liquid state.

 Energy Dome claim in Inceptive Minds they say the battery can offer a Levelised Cost Of Storage (LCOS) as low as US$50-60 per MWh within a few years, whereas lithium batteries are sitting between US$132-245/MWh.
 (These figures appear to be too high).
 Community Batteries in Australia come out at $100 per MWh) Besides, Energy Dome’s thermodynamic liquid-CO2 system has a round-trip efficiency of 75-80% – higher than any other long-duration energy storage technology currently on the market, including liquid-air, compressed-air, and gravity-based solutions.